How Trump’s Policies Will Rock

 Sunday 26th January 2025

-How Trump’s Policies Rocked The UK Mortgage Market
+How Global Policies Can Influence the UK Mortgage Market

 The UK mortgage market might seem like a strictly domestic issue, but in reality, it operates as part of a global financial ecosystem.
-Donald Trump’s policies will make waves in the U.S. economy, but those waves don’t stop at American shores—they will ripple across oceans, influencing UK house prices, interest rates, and even the lending practices of British banks.
+Policies implemented in major economies, such as the United States, often send ripples across international markets, influencing UK house prices, interest rates, and even the lending practices of British financial institutions.

 The Global Ripple Effect: UK Mortgages And International Politics